-Informed by recent developments in the realm of participatory policy-making, my research explores the entanglements between citizens, policies and ecosystems.
+Informed by the prismatic and layered lenses of interpretive analysis, policy justice and participatory policy-making, my research explores the entanglements between citizens, policies and ecosystems.
 In general terms, my research interests are oriented around four areas of inquiry.

-First, from the prism of an interpretive lens, I examine how public policies affect situated communities and citizens, and how these citizens encounter, resist, respond to political forces in their everyday lives.
+First, I examine how public policies affect situated communities and citizens, and how these citizens encounter, resist, respond to political forces in their everyday lives.
 My current work examines how environmental justice public policies - or the lack of such policies - affect Indigenous peoples in Canada.
 To address apparent gaps in policy-making, I am interested in the politics of citizen engagement and creative deliberative dialogue.

-Second, to evaluate these policies, entanglements, engagements and encounters, I employ a critical policy studies approach.
+Second, to evaluate these policies, entanglements, engagements and encounters between affected parties and decision-makers, I employ a critical policy studies approach.
 From a sensing policy framework, I suggest that policy-makers will be better-equipped to explore alternative forms of communication and reflect diverse voices through creative public engagement.
-Sensing policy entails recognition that policy-making is a multi-dimensional process, which necessarily involves recognition of: citizen's lived-experiences, situated bodies of knowledge, multi-layered analysis and geopolitical location.
+As discussed in my book Everyday Exposure: Indigenous Mobilization and Environmental Justice in Canada’s Chemical Valley and in the journal article Sensing Policy: Engaging Affected Communities at the Intersections of Environmental Justice and Decolonial Futures, sensing policy entails recognition that policy-making is a multi-dimensional process, which necessarily involves recognition of: citizen's lived-experiences, situated bodies of knowledge, multi-layered analysis and geopolitical location.

 Third, to connect this sensing policy framework to practice, I draw from tools of arts-based participatory action research to document, visualize and give presence to embodied encounters between citizens and politics through a multi-layered analysis, scaled from the global to the intimate.
 This approach engages with tools of participatory governance and deliberative dialogue.